profjoeweaver/APS_2020/README.md

 # Methods

 Students volunteers across three semesters (FA 18 – FA 19) completed the project in multiple stages including the submission of empirical article with identification of data figure, a pre-draft of interpretation of information related to figure, a rough draft of write-up and questions and a final draft.
 The scoring of these assignments changed over the three semesters that the study was run.
-Initially, the pre-draft and rough draft were graded by completion of, not success in, each criteria (see Figure 1).
-In the last semester, the instructor graded the pre-draft and rough-draft using both a "mastery" orientation and and "effort" orientation.
+Initially, the pre-draft and rough draft were graded by completion of, not success in, each criterion (see Figure 1).
+In the last semester, the instructor graded the pre-draft and rough-draft using both a "mastery" orientation and an "effort" orientation.
 Whereas the scores from the "mastery" orientation were used for research purposes to assess growth, the "effort" orientation scores were used to scaffold students toward the final draft.

 **Figure 1**